chromium/chromium/chrome/browser/web_applications/docs/testing.md

 A good example set of browser tests is in [`web_app_browsertest.cc`](../../ui/web_applications/web_app_browsertest.cc).

-### Tool: `TestWebAppProvider`
+### Tool: `FakeWebAppProvider`

-The [`TestWebAppProvider`](../test/test_web_app_provider.h) is a nifty way to mock out pieces of the WebAppProvider system for a browser test.
-To use it, you put a [`TestWebAppProviderCreator`](../test/test_web_app_provider.h) in your test class, and give it a callback to create a `WebAppProvider` given a `Profile`.
-This allows you to create a [`TestWebAppProvider`](../test/test_web_app_provider.h) instead of the regular `WebAppProvider`, swapping out any part of the system.
+The [`FakeWebAppProvider`](../test/fake_web_app_provider.h) is a nifty way to mock out pieces of the WebAppProvider system for a browser test.
+To use it, you put a [`FakeWebAppProviderCreator`](../test/fake_web_app_provider.h) in your test class, and give it a callback to create a `WebAppProvider` given a `Profile`.
+This allows you to create a [`FakeWebAppProvider`](../test/fake_web_app_provider.h) instead of the regular `WebAppProvider`, swapping out any part of the system.

-This means that all of the users of [`WebAppProvider::Get`](https://source.chromium.org/search?q=WebAppProvider::Get), [`WebAppProvider::GetForWebContents`](https://source.chromium.org/search?q=WebAppProvider::Get) (etc) will be talking to the `TestWebAppProvider` that the test created.
+This means that all of the users of [`WebAppProvider::Get`](https://source.chromium.org/search?q=WebAppProvider::Get), [`WebAppProvider::GetForWebContents`](https://source.chromium.org/search?q=WebAppProvider::Get) (etc) will be talking to the `FakeWebAppProvider` that the test created.
 This is perfect for a browsertest, as it runs the full browser.

-The other difference between this and the [`TestWebAppRegistryController`](#tool-testwebappregistrycontroller) above is that this, without any changes (and as long as the user calls `Start()`), will run the normal production `WebAppProvider` system.
+The other difference between this and the [`FakeWebAppRegistryController`](#tool-testwebappregistrycontroller) above is that this, without any changes (and as long as the user calls `Start()`), will run the normal production `WebAppProvider` system.
 This means changes are written to disk, the OS integrations are triggered, etc.

 ## Integration tests
 Due to the complexity of the WebApp feature space, a special testing framework was created to help list, minimize, and test all critical user journeys.
 See the [README.md here](../../ui/views/web_apps/README.md) about how to write these.